 Long-span conveyor pulleys in mining, port handling, and bulk material transport deflect under belt tension.
 Head and tail pulley bearings must tolerate this deflection while carrying heavy radial loads.
 SRBs in pillow block or flanged housings are the default solution.

-An SRB that's correctly selected and properly maintained will reach or exceed its calculated rating life.
-Most premature failures trace back to one of two causes: lubrication or contamination.
+An SRB that's correctly selected and properly maintained will reach or exceed its calculated rating life under ISO 281.
+Most premature failures trace back to one of two causes: lubrication or contamination (ISO 15243:2017 failure mode classification, retrieved 2026-05-27).

 Lubrication